Personal background of the website

 Discovering and explaining the Bible’s big picture

 Especially significant for me was when I began focussing on the idea of God’s primary purpose.
 Developing a description of this from the Bible has opened up the main story line for me.
-So I am finding-the-way in a whole bigger-picture way!
+So I am finding-the-way in a whole bigger-picture way.

 Yet my method has been deliberate.
 I usually urge others also to FIRST have a go at reading and understanding the Bible themselves, directly.
 Whatever we discover this way then becomes our frame of reference when reading about the Bible and trying to increase our understanding of it.
+This also gradually increases our skill and confidence in handling the Bible well 2Timothy 2:15.

 Studying the Old Testament